 - The Head of Department devises and maintains such Departmental records as the Headmaster may specify.
-Wherever possible, administrative help will be provided. - Communication with parents and colleagues about the work of the Department and about pupils' progress is to be provided by the Head of Department as required. - Where a department makes use of peripatetic or visiting teachers or instructors, the Head of Department is responsible for providing the Director of Finance and Operations and his staff with the necessary financial and accounting information and ensuring all checks have been carried out. - This job description is not exhaustive.
-There may be other tasks which Heads of Departments are asked to perform from time to time which are not listed above and every member of staff should respond to any reasonable request made by the Headmaster or a member of the Senior Leadership Team.
+Wherever possible, administrative help will be provided. - Communication with parents and colleagues about the work of the Department and about pupils' progress is to be provided by the Head of Department as required. - Where a department makes use of peripatetic or visiting teachers or instructors, the Head of Department is responsible for providing the Bursary with the necessary financial and accounting information and ensuring all checks have been carried out.

+This job description is not exhaustive.
+There may be other tasks which Heads of Departments are asked to perform from time to time which are not listed above: every member of staff should comply with any reasonable request made by the Headmaster or a member of the Senior Leadership Team.